Troubleshoot app statistics problems

 - Changes in advertising

-- Changes in app placement within the Play Store
+- Changes in app placement within the store

-- Carriers pre-installing your app (system apps are only counted in statistics after an initial update through the Play Store)
+- Carriers pre-installing your app (system apps are only counted in statistics after an initial update through Google Play)

 If you believe none of these scenarios apply to you, contact our support team.